Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 There are 40 cities and towns that do not currently levy a primary property tax.

-If a complete Application is submitted and later approved for a Subject Jurisdiction that does not levy a primary property tax, no amounts will be paid until such time that the Subject Jurisdiction may enact and begin levying a primary property tax.
-Note that, at such time, you will need to submit a new Application before the Department can process and issue a reimbursement for any approved amounts.
-No interest will accrue between the date of approval and such time that a reimbursement may eventually be paid.
+No amount will be paid, even if the application is submitted and approved, unless the Subject Jurisdiction begins levying a primary property tax.
+Should there be a change in the future, you would still need to submit a new Application before the Department can process and issue a reimbursement for any approved amounts.
+No interest will accrue between the date of approval and the time that a reimbursement may eventually be paid.

 For any one Affected Real Property, only one Application may be submitted per year.
-Each Application relates only to one tax year, the tax year immediately preceding the year during which the Application is submitted.
+Each Application covers only one tax year, which is the tax year before the Application is submitted.
 A property tax year begins on January 1 and ends on December 31 of any given year.
 Note, however, that property taxes may be paid in two installments, one due and payable on October 1 of the applicable tax year and the second by March 1 of the following year (i.e., the calendar year during which an Application is submitted).
 Thus, if you pay your property taxes in two installments, as allowed by law, you may wish to wait until after you have paid your second installment to maximize your potential reimbursement amount in the year you submit the Application.

-In a circumstance where the Affected Real Property is located on multiple real property parcels that are adjoining and operated in a unitary manner, you must nonetheless submit a separate, complete Application for each parcel and/or account, as if the Affected Real Property involved only one parcel and/or account.
-To note that the separate parcels and/or accounts are adjoined and operated in a unitary manner, send an email to [email protected] that lists all of the parcels/accounts that make up the Affected Real Property for which you submitted separate Applications.
+In a circumstance where the Affected Real Property is located on multiple real property parcels that are side-by-side and operated as one single property, you must still submit a separate, complete Application for each parcel and/or account, as if the Affected Real Property involved only one parcel and/or account.
+To note that the separate parcels and/or accounts are side-by-side and operated as a single property, send an email to [email protected] that lists all of the parcels/accounts that make up the Affected Real Property that you applied for separately.

 Approved Claims and Payment